jberkel/sms-backup-plus/README.md

 #### <a name="faq-backup-only-received">Only received messages are backed up, not the ones I sent</a>

-Do you use Google Voice to send messages?
-There is an open issue: [516][].
+Do you use a non-standard app like Google Voice/Hangouts or Signal to send messages?
 It could also be a device specific problem.
+Related issues: [516][], [841][].

 #### <a name="faq-backup-inbox">Why do backed up SMS show up in my inbox?</a>